AZERTY: Description

+Accented letters

+Certain letters are accented frequently enough that they are given their own keys rather than being used in combination with a dead key.
+These are é, à, è, ù and ç.

 Dead keys

 A dead key serves to modify the appearance of the next character to be typed on the keyboard.
 Dead keys are mainly used to generate accents (or diacritics) on vowels.